-The DSL or deputy DSL will follow the steps below to respond appropriately to the concern and safeguard the pupil: -
+The DSL or deputy DSL will follow the steps below to respond appropriately to the concern and safeguard the pupil:-

-If there is concern that the pupil is in immediate danger contact Children's Social Care/Adult's Social Care for Ridgeway Farm, this is Wiltshire MASH 01249 707900.
+☐ If there is concern that the pupil is in immediate danger contact Children's Social Care/Adult's Social Care for Ridgeway Farm, this is Wiltshire MASH 01249 707900.
 You may also consider contacting the police on 999.
-For Swindon MASH 01793 464646 Go to section 'Making a referral to Social Care' (page 9)
+Go to section 'Making a referral to Social Care' (page 9)

-- Contact the parent/s or carer/s of the pupil concerned, if this has not already been done.
+Contact the parent/s or carer/s of the pupil concerned, if this has not already been done.
 You may wish to take advice from Children's Social Care before contacting the parent/carer.
 If, having sought advice, you believe that sharing this information may increase the risk of harm to the pupil do not share with parents at this stage.
 You must document your decision-making here if the decision is made not to share information with parents/carers.
 In the majority of cases informing the parents/carers of the concern / disclosure which has been reported will not increase risk.
-Ask for any additional information from the parent/carer if applicable. - Ensure that the parent/carer understands that a record will be kept by the school.
+Ask for any additional information from the parent/carer if applicable.

+• Ensure that the parent/carer understands that a record will be kept by the school.

 - Refer to the local authority threshold document threshold document to support decision-making about what action is now required. - What are the risks to the child?
 Are they familial; posed by someone in the child's family?
 Are they extra-familial; posed by adults or peers outside of the home?
-(See Part 1 of KCSIE for further information) - If the concern does not require immediate contact with Children's Social Care, consider this latest concern within the context of any wider concerns / disclosures.
-This may mean further discussion with the pupil's class teacher and /or referring back to safeguarding or child protection records if they exist.

-• Ensure that the member of staff reporting the initial concern has received feedback about actions and outcomes (if applicable).
+(See Part 1 of KCSIE for further information) Step 4 - Ensure that the member of staff reporting the initial concern has received feedback about actions and outcomes (if applicable).